Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 curl -sSf https://raw.githubusercontent.com/zymbit-applications/zb-bin/main/install.sh | sudo bash
 ```

-The install will identify your Pi and OS and then prompt you for `zbcli` whether you'd like to include a binary that supports hardware signing.
-All Zymbit products support software signing, but only the SCM and the HSM6 support hardware signing.
+The install will identify your Pi and OS and then prompt you if you'd like to include hardware signing.
+The SCM and HSM6 support hardware signing.
+All Zymbit products support software signing.
 For the purpose of this tutorial, we will use software signing.
 Use the arrow keys to move the selection to `> No`.

 ```
 zb-install.sh: bootstrapping the zbcli installer